Thursday, September 22, 2022

 Viskupic livens up a bit for his illustration for the gothic horror flick Burnt Offerings.

 Cable TV Highlights, a column I perused with envy for almost three more years.
-(Not this one specific column, you understand--I mean each week until dad buckled and got us Cablevision in August of '81.)
+Not this one specific column, you understand—I’m nuts, but I’m not a mental patient.
+I mean week after week, until dad buckled and got us Cablevision in August of '81.

 Here are some random ads.
 The Smithtown Furniture Warehouse Showroom depicts the Americana-type couches my family had: stiff, itchy, and thoroughly nap-resistant.